Scholarships and Awards

 Center for Scholarship Information (CSI)

 From FA17 onward, internal scholarship competitions began being managed by the Center for Scholarship Information (CSI).
-Although it has largely been scrubbed from university websites, you can still contact CSI either by phone (562–985–2549) or via e-mail at <firstname.lastname@example.org>.
+You can contact CSI either by phone (562–985–2549) or via e-mail at <email@example.com>.

 The complete AY19–20 application must be submitted through the BeachScholarships portal by Monday March 2nd 2020.
 Scholarship winners will be announced shortly thereafter.